For boards. For founders. For AI agents.

 Who decides what is in Rogue?

 I'mBoard maintains the registry.
-Industry-backed KPIs (tier: "published" in the JSON) require an external-standard anchor.
-I'mBoard-authored KPIs (tier: "editorial") cover board-critical metrics where no public standard exists yet; they're flagged in the JSON and re-anchored to a published source when one catches up.
+The JSON ships both tiers: industry-backed KPIs (tier: "published") anchor to an external standard; I'mBoard-authored KPIs (tier: "editorial") cover board-critical metrics where no public standard exists yet.
+Strict-mode consumers filter to published client-side via the tier field.
+Editorial KPIs are re-anchored and promoted to published as standards catch up.
 Both are versioned.

 One ontology.
 Every board metric.